rbms-bsc/DCRMR/_pages/PPDM/Date-of-publication.md

 >Example:
 ><CITE>mense Decembris anno 1554</CITE>

 <a name="5.23.3.3">5.23.3.3</a> If the date is grammatically inseparable from information transcribed as part of another element, transcribe it within that element and supply the date in square brackets as the date of publication.
-If the supplied date includes a day/month, use the sequence: day, month, year.
+If the supplied date includes a day/month, use the pattern: day, month, year.

 >Example:
 >Name of publisher: <CITE>Published May 1, 1795, as the Act directs, by G. G. & J. Robinson, Paternoster Row, and S. Hodgson, in Newcastle</CITE>